Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

     not overrepresent specific subareas that have much different characteristics than the main area.*

-2.  *Soil observations at point locations should be done using consistent measurement methods.
+2.  *Soil observations at point locations should be made using consistent measurement methods.
 Replicates should ideally be taken to quantify the measurement error.*